- 20Shares

 - Facebook20

-A Global Distribution System is a worldwide reservation system that acts as a conduit between travel bookers and suppliers, such as hotels, other accommodation providers and other travel related services.
-It communicates live product, price and availability data to travel agents and online booking engines for automated transactions.
+A Global Distribution System, or GDS, is a worldwide reservation system that acts as a conduit between travel bookers and suppliers, such as hotels, other accommodation providers and other travel-related services.
+The GDS communicates live product, price and availability data to travel agents and online booking engines for automated transactions.

-Despite the growth of third party online travel agencies (OTAs) like Booking.com and Expedia, GDS systems remain the number one way to promote your hotel to the corporate travel market globally and attract travellers to your hotel.
+Despite the growth of third-party online travel agencies (OTAs) like Booking.com and Expedia, GDS systems remain the number one way to promote your hotel to the corporate travel market globally and attract travelers to your hotel.

 Table of contents